helabenkhalfallah/hands-on-tools-devtools/README.md

 ## Conclusion

-This application is a hands-on demonstration of common React issues:
+This application is a demonstration of common issues:
 - Memory leaks
 - Inefficient rendering
 - Unused code